Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 - (thanks to rl issues, a pause will be made in this mod's development but 16 relics will be done already when finishing the fourth milestone)

-6. Relics inspired by Cammy, Dhalsim, Blanka, Zangief and as a guest, Valerie from Fantasy Strike.
+6. Relics inspired by Cammy, Dhalsim, Blanka, Zangief and as a guest, Valerie from Fantasy Strike. - Working on it.
-7. Starting support to Nexus Mods.
+7. Focus in Akuma's inspired relic. - Done in 6.
-8. One boss relic for Boxer, Claw, Sagat and Dictator, respectively. (about the names chosen here, check https://en.wikipedia.org/wiki/Street_Fighter_II:_The_World_Warrior#Regional_differences)
+8. Starting support to Nexus Mods.
-9. Focus in Akuma's inspired relic.
+9. One boss relic for Boxer, Claw, Sagat and Dictator, respectively. (about the names chosen here, check https://en.wikipedia.org/wiki/Street_Fighter_II:_The_World_Warrior#Regional_differences)
 10. Focus in T. Hawk relic (only in his relic because it will trigger events, and that's different from all the other relics so far)
 11. Relics inspired by Fei Long and Deejay. (number unknown)
 12. ?????????????????????